stdlib-js/stdlib/README.md

 ### Namespaces

 stdlib is comprised of various namespaces (i.e., collections of related functionality united by common themes).
-For example, to install all stdlib math functionality,
+For example, to install all math functionality,

 <!-- run-disable -->